 Our cattle are raised naturally on grass.
 Steers are slaughtered at around 24-28 months of age, off grass, at James Chapman Ltd (Shotts); the carcasses are then delivered to Minick of St Andrews to be hung for a minimum of 21 days before being butchered.
-The beef is presented as a selection of joints, steaks, stewing beef, top quality beef burgers, mince, link sausages and Lorne sausage and is vacuum packed and labelled, ready for the freezer.
+The beef is presented as a selection of joints, steaks, stewing beef, top quality beef burgers, mince, and link sausages and is vacuum packed and labelled, ready for the freezer.

 We ask for a deposit (non-refundable) of £50 per pack, payable at time of ordering.
 This will be deducted from the final invoice.
 The balance (typically around £75) will be payable when you collect your beef pack from us.

 We will notify you of the collection arrangements nearer the time.

 We also have small quantities of frozen beef available, while stocks last.